In order to bring you the best organic produce, some ingredients may differ from those depicted.

 To the bowl with the lentils and kale, add the beets, 3 tablespoons [6 TBL] reserved brine, and as much pickled onion as you like and toss to coat.
 Season to taste with salt and pepper and more brine, if desired.

-Transfer the lentil salad to individual plates, top with the cocoa-cinnamon almonds and feta, and serve.
+Transfer the lentil salad to individual bowls, top with the cocoa-cinnamon almonds and feta, and serve.

 - Measure the water for the pickled onion.